 The genome is the entire complement of DNA in a cell.
 Some of this exists as unique DNA (most genes).
 Other parts exist as repeated stretches – maybe 50 to 1,000 copies.
 Repetitive DNA was originally found by denaturing genomic DNA (making it single-stranded) and then measuring the rate of renaturation.
 It was found that two classes of DNA sequence existed, the repetitive sequences which renature more quickly (because multiple copies allow a strand to find a partner more quickly) and unique sequences which renature slowly.
+Here is the repetitive DNA biology discussion.

 What is Repetitive DNA?